-Automated customer service: Definition, Examples & How to
+Automated Customer Service: Definition, Examples & How to

-Whether it’s through AI-powered chatbots, smart routing systems, or self-service portals, automation allows support teams to handle high volumes efficiently—without sacrificing the quality of the customer experience.
+Whether it’s through AI-powered chatbots, smart routing systems, or self-service portals, automation allows support teams to handle high volumes efficiently, without sacrificing the quality of the customer experience.

 By taking over repetitive inquiries, automation frees human agents to focus on more complex and meaningful interactions.
 The result?
 Faster resolutions, happier customers, and support teams empowered to work smarter.